sacielo/markdown-cv/index.md

 __Max Planck Institute for Astronomy, Heidelberg, Germany__ `2011 : 2015`
-- Ph.D.
-Student within the "International Max Planck Research School"
+- **Magna cum laude** Doctorate in Physics within the "International Max Planck Research School"

 I used a broad range of numerical simulations to help constrain the role of Active Galactic Nuclei on the star formation rates in observed galaxies.
 I also learned about the role of numerical models in the scientific method, and largely improved my parallel programming skills.